 Geshe-la, as he is affectionately called by his students, is primarily responsible for the worldwide revival of Kadampa Buddhism in our time.

 From the age of eight Geshe-la studied extensively in the great monastic universities of Tibet and earned the title ‘Geshe’, which literally means ‘spiritual friend’.
 Under the guidance of his Spiritual Guide, Kyabje Trijang Rinpoche, he then spent the next eighteen years in meditation retreats in the Himalayas.

 In his teachings Geshe Kelsang emphasizes the importance of meditation and how to apply it in daily life, the need to be truly happy, and how to cultivate a good heart to help others — and he demonstrates these qualities perfectly in his own life.

 Gen Sherab has been our dedicated and inspiring Resident Teacher since 2004

-Gen Sherab has been a student of his Spiritual Guide, the Meditation Master Venerable Geshe Kelsang Gyatso, for over 20 years and he has been a Buddhist monk for over 11 years.
+Gen Kelsang Sherab has been a student of his Spiritual Guide, the Meditation Master Venerable Geshe Kelsang Gyatso, since 1998 and he was ordained as a Buddhist monk in 2004.
 He teaches a number of classes at Compassion Buddhist Centre and the surrounding area and is deeply appreciated by our community.